 How can metadata deliver more productive workflows?

 Metadata allows you to search more efficiently.
 If you didn’t have metadata, searching for the right document or file would be incredibly difficult.
-You’d have to use some really complex algorithms to help you find what you’re looking for.
+You’d have to use some really complex algorithms, machine learning, and artificial intelligence to help you find what you’re looking for.

 Again, this is because metadata gives structure to a document and assigns values that can easily be found, whether that's a case ID, classification, or keywords.
 When powered by the correct metadata, your document will contain all the information you need and show up instantly when you search for it.